-The federal government is also working to facilitate renewable power generation on public lands through a variety of programmes designed to streamline permitting and leasing.
+The federal government is working to facilitate renewable power generation on public lands through a variety of programmes designed to streamline permitting and leasing.
 For example, the Department of the Interior and Bureau of Land Management facilitate a solar energy programme in six western states.
-The Bureau of Ocean Energy Management (BOEM) is also working to identify and lease offshore wind energy areas for commercial wind development, announcing in 2023 an offshore wind lease sales in the Gulf of Mexico and along the Atlantic Coast.
+The Bureau of Ocean Energy Management (BOEM) is working to identify and lease offshore wind energy areas for commercial wind development, announcing in 2023 an offshore wind lease sale in the Gulf of Mexico and along the Atlantic Coast.
 The federal government is also working to streamline permitting for renewable energy projects on federal lands, and to support the development of additional electricity transmission.
-BOEM has issued a proposed rule to streamline regulations for offshore wind and other clean energy developments on the Outer Continental Shelf.
+In April 2024, BOEM finalised a rule to streamline regulations for offshore wind and other clean energy developments on the Outer Continental Shelf.

-A number of states have binding requirements to shift to 100 percent renewable or non-emitting resources in the electricity sector by mid-century.
-These include California, Hawaii, Oregon, Washington, Colorado, Nevada, New Mexico, Maine, Massachusetts, Virginia and New York, as well as the District of Columbia and Puerto Rico.
-Several other states have regulatory or executive orders in place requiring the same goal, including Wisconsin, Connecticut, New Jersey, Rhode Island and Arizona.
+A number of states have binding requirements to shift to 100 percent renewable or non-emitting sources in the electricity sector by mid-century.
+These include California, Connecticut, Delaware, Illinois, Hawaii, Oregon, Washington, Colorado, Nevada, New Mexico, North Carolina, Maine, Massachusetts, Maryland, Michigan, Minnesota, Rhode Island, Virginia, Vermont and New York, as well as the District of Columbia and Puerto Rico.
+Several other states have regulatory or executive orders in place requiring the same goal, including Wisconsin, Louisiana, New Jersey and Arizona.

-About 30 states, plus Washington, DC, have enacted binding renewable portfolio standards (RPS).
-Eighteen states plus the District of Columbia and Puerto Rico have also adopted laws or policies requiring 100 per cent renewable or nonemitting electric generation by mid-century.
+Approximately 30 states, plus the District of Columbia, have enacted binding renewable portfolio standards (RPS).
 Several other states have non-binding RPS programmes or renewable energy goals.
 State RPS programmes operate by setting renewable energy targets for each year and requiring electric utility companies to achieve that level of renewable power.
 As a result, RPS programmes are the primary drivers for renewable energy investment in the United States and are spurring significant investment in renewable energy infrastructure in many states.
 RPS compliance is usually managed through a system of tradeable renewable energy credits (RECs), with one REC representing one MWh of renewable power.
 In general, RECs are registered by state agencies and are tradeable instruments.